timescale/docs/promscale/visualize-data/jaeger.md

 To set up `jaeger-query` with Promscale using Docker you need the IP address of the Promscale container or the URL.

-You can find the IP address of the container using:
+You can find the IP address of the Promscale container using:
 ```bash
 docker inspect <PROMSCALE_CONTAINER_NAME>
 ```